bwittmann/NavPy/README.md

 #### Subscribed Topics
 ##### `/scan`
-Laser scan of the robot to update the particles
+Laser scan of the robot to update the particles.
 ##### `/odom`
-Motion of the robot estimated by odometry to predict particles
+Motion of the robot estimated by odometry to predict particles.
 ##### `/global_costmap`
-Update dynamic obstacles in the map used by the localization
+Update dynamic obstacles in the map used by the localization.
 #### Published Topics
 ##### `/particles`
-Visualization of all particles in RVIZ as red arrows
+Visualization of all particles in RVIZ as red arrows.
 ##### `/particle`
-Visualization of the estimated pose of the localization in RVIZ as green arrow
+Visualization of the estimated pose of the localization in RVIZ as green arrow.
 ##### `/pose`
-Estimated pose of the localization
+Estimated pose of the localization.
 #### Services
 ##### `/get_map`
 Service that loads map of the static world.<br>